hulkund/hulkund.github.io/index.md

 <img class="profile-picture" src="prof.jpg">

-I'm a MEng student at MIT in the [HealthyML Lab](https://healthyml.org).
+I'm a MEng student at MIT in the [HealthyML Lab](https://healthyml.org) advised by Prof. Marzyeh Ghassemi.
 I work on creating trustworthy machine learning models that are robust to distribution shift.
+I am currently applying for PhD programs in computer science!

-I went to MIT for undergrad and double majored in computer science and mathematics with a concentration in Ancient and Medieval Studies.
+I also went to MIT for undergrad and double majored in computer science and mathematics (Course 6/18) with a concentration in Ancient and Medieval Studies.
 I've previously interned at Microsoft Research (x2) and Apple Research.
 I'm also on [Twitter](https://twitter.com/NHulkund) and [Mastodon]().
 Feel free to contact me at nhulkund@mit.edu!

 ## Research Interest